-Management has exercised judgement in determining whether extension and termination options are reasonably certain to be excercised.
-Expenses relating to short-term leases and low-value assets for the year ended March 31, 2020 is ₹ 11.6 Million b) The Company has obtained certain premises for its business operations (including furniture and fittings therein, as applicable) under operating lease or leave and license agreements.
-These are generally not non-cancellable and range between 11 months to 5 years under leave and license or longer for other lease and are renewable by mutual consent on mutually agreeable terms.
-The Company has given refundable interest free security deposits where applicable in accordance with the agreed terms.
+b) The Company has obtained certain premises for its business operations (including furniture and fittings therein, as applicable) under operating lease or leave and license agreements.
+These are generally not non-cancellable and range between 11 months to 20 years under leave and license or longer for other lease and are renewable by mutual consent on mutually agreeable terms.
+The Company has given refundable interest five security deposits where assets taken on non cancellable and agreed terms.
 These refundable security deposits have been valued at amortised cost under relevant Ind AS.
-The company dose not have any minimum lease payment commitment in respect of assets taken on non cancellable operating lease.
+The company dose not have any minimum lease payment commitment in respect of